Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 $orgMgmtRoles = Get-RoleGroup -Identity 'OrganizationManagement' | select -ExpandProperty roles | % {$_ -replace ".*/", ""}
 Compare-Object $allManagementRoles $orgMgmtRoles | Sort InputObject
 ```
-For the example above, the results show all roles which the Organization Management role group does not have.
+For the example above, the results below show all roles which the Organization Management role group does not have.
 ![](img/20230534-033453.png)